donhauser/wagtail-pdf/README.md

 ## Usage for Pages

 All you need to do to render your Wagtail `Page` as PDF, is to inherit from `PdfViewPageMixin`.
-If you want to render a model instead, read the section **ModelAdmin** below.
+If you want to render a model instead, read the section **Models and ModelViewSets** below.

-**If you want to use latex, read the latex section below.**

 A page inheriting from `PdfViewPageMixin` can be further configured with the options:
 - `ROUTE_CONFIG` to enable rendering of the default HTML view and the PDF view at the same time